 Root Canal treatment is a multi-step process.
 Dr.Xavier will explain the procedure before treatment starts and answer any questions.
 The area surrounding the affected teeth is numbed to avoid pain or discomfort.
 Then the infected pulp tissues is removed and the tooth is disinfected.
 Then the tooth is prepared for crown and an impression is taken for the crown.
 Patient is provided a temporary crown and a final impression is taken.
 A follow up visit is scheduled for the patient to return to finish finish root canal and place the permanent crown.

-Same day appointment for Root Canal Treatment (RCT) at Texan Smile
+Root Canal Treatment at Texan Smile